• Skip to main content

 “Why did I come into this room again?”

-Many people are probably familiar with the context-switching effects of moving from one room to the other: ‘Why did I come into this room again?’.
+Many people are probably familiar with the context-switching effects of moving from one room to another: ‘Why did I come into this room again?’

 Crossing the threshold can sometimes have the effect of “erasing” items in our temporary working memory, and we have to walk back our steps to remember what we wanted to do in the first place.